Greenwood, South Carolina: Festival of Discovery

-The South Carolina Festival of Discovery is the premier event of the year sponsored by the Uptown Greenwood Development Corporation.
+The South Carolina Festival of Discovery is sponsored by the Uptown Greenwood Development Corporation.
 The event started in 2000, celebrating the history, culture, food, arts, crafts, music and people of South Carolina and Greenwood County.

 The Festival of Discovery's "Blues Cruise" celebrates the sound of the blues, with numerous musical artists performing at Uptown Greenwood restaurants and venues, while the Kansas City Barbeque Society (KCBS) BBQ and Hash Cook-Off focuses on the rich tradition of Carolina barbecue.

 Registered historic sites

 The Barratt House, J. Wesley Brooks House, Lander College Old Main Building, Magnolia Cemetery, Mt.
 Pisgah A.M.E.
 Church, Old Greenwood Cemetery, Old Greenwood High School, James C. Self House, Stony Point, Sunnyside, Tabernacle Cemetery, and the Vance-Maxwell House are listed on the National Register of Historic Places.

 Government

 Greenwood is governed via a council-manager system.
 The mayor is elected at-large.
 The city council consists of six nonpartisan members who are each elected from one of six single-member district wards.
 The current mayor of Greenwood is Brandon Smith.
 Mr. Smith was sworn in on Monday, November 19, 2018.
 He won election for the office vacated by Mayor Welborn Adams who decided not to seek re-election.

 Leath Correctional Institution, a South Carolina Department of Corrections prison for women, is located in unincorporated Greenwood County 5 mi north of the center of Greenwood.